-The art of Jam and Jelly making is an important part to your journey of self-reliance.
-It is important for preppers to learn this skill because it is a superb way to preserve fruit.
+The art of jam and jelly making is an important part of your self-reliance journey.
+It is important for preppers or anyone else practicing self-reliance to learn this skill because it is a superb way to preserve fruit.
 While there is a lot of sugar in jam and jelly, there are also lots of vitamins and nutrients that are preserved too.
 In hard times, sugar can be a good thing!
 It’s a source of energy and its a morale lifter.
-Canned jam and jelly does not require refrigeration and will last for years.
+Canned jam and jelly does not require refrigeration and will last for years and years.
 In a long term emergency situation, this would give you a great option for flavoring otherwise bland survival food.
 You can put it on bread, rice, oatmeal, or heck – eat it with a spoon!

-At first, Jam and Jelly making may seem a little daunting, but that’s just because its been so long since we’ve made it or watched someone make it, it’s really easy I promise you.
-Once you make your own jam, you’ll find the fact you’ve been buying it at the store all these years horrifying.
+At first, jam and jelly making may seem a little daunting, but that’s just because its been so long since we’ve made it or watched someone make it, I promise you it’s really quite an easy task.
+I would go so far as to say, that once you make your own jam, you’ll find the fact you’ve been buying it at the store all these years – horrifying.

-I took out all my berries, thawed them, then I measured what I ended up with and broke it up into “batches.”
+I took out all my berries, thawed them, then I measured what I ended up with and broke that amount up into “batches.”
 Most batches will fill 4-6 half pint canning jars.
-They don’t recommend doubling or tripling most jam and jelly recipes because you can run into trouble getting it to gel up.
-Personally I double and triple batches all the time and have never had trouble getting a batch to gel, but it’s your call as to what you would want to do.
-Remember a batch of jelly that doesn’t jelly up is syrup and completely usable as such.
+They don’t recommend doubling or tripling most jam and jelly recipes because you can run into trouble getting it to gel up, even if you add extra pectin.
+Personally I double batches all the time and have never had trouble getting a batch to gel, but it’s your call as to what you would want to do.
+Remember a batch of jelly that doesn’t gel up makes GREAT syrup (no seeds), a batch of jam that doesn’t set up may need to be re-batched.

-Now I know you can use a “freezer jam” recipe with “freezer jam pectin” that doesn’t require cooking, but I prefer using “Classic Jam Recipes” that require cooking.
-They usually turn out better, if you are going to can your finished product you need to cook the jam, and I feel like you have a little more control of the finished product.
+I know you can use a “freezer jam” recipe with “freezer jam pectin” that doesn’t require cooking…. but I prefer using “Classic Jam Recipes” that require cooking.
+They usually turn out better, store longer, and if you are going to ‘can’ your finished product you need to cook the jam.
+I feel this way like I have a little more control over the finished product.
 Don’t be afraid of cooking your jam, its REALLY not that much more work.

-This recipe is the Four Berry Recipe I use.
+This recipe is the Four Berry Jam I use basically to clear out the freezer – you can sub in different fruits if you’d like or you can use just one fruit.
+My only recommendation is that if you change it – to look up how much pectin you should add as different fruits will require different amounts of pectin.
+Some naturally contain more, other fruit naturally contains less pectin and therefore to get it to “set-up” you may have to add more pectin than what is listed in my recipe (click here to use Ball’s Pectin Calculator).
 I can’t even begin to tell you how good this stuff is.
-When I used to make jam and jelly with my grandma, I can remember it being good but really, if it wasn’t considered silly, I would’ve sat down and eaten a bowl of this with a spoon.
+When I used to make jam and jelly with my grandma, I can remember it being so good that I would’ve sat down and eaten it with a spoon if it weren’t considered rude.
 As it is now, I constantly make biscuits as an excuse to eat jam.

 Four Berry Jam